Smash (wrestler): Return to WCW (1997–1999)

 Darsow returned to WCW under his real name on October 6, 1997, teaming with John Nord to defeat Mike Enos and Wayne Bloom in a dark match prior to WCW Monday Nitro.
 For the following year, he appeared in the undercard as a heel, mostly on WCW's tertiary and quaternary shows WCW Saturday Night and WCW Worldwide.
 He also notably lost to Goldberg on the March 9, 1998, edition of Nitro and the April 16, 1998, edition of WCW Thunder.

-On the October 17, 1998, edition of Saturday Night, he was repackaged as "Mr. Hole-In-One", Barry Darsow, a villainous golf player.
+On the October 17, 1998, edition of Saturday Night, Darsow was repackaged as "Mr. Hole-In-One", Barry Darsow, a villainous golf player.
 He often entered the ring in casual wear and a flat cap as if ready to golf and, prior to matches, would offer his opponents a victory if they could make a putt in the ring, often only to sneak attack the opponent.
 Darsow feuded with "Hacksaw" Jim Duggan and Chris Adams during this time, typically on Saturday Night.

 On the April 24, 1999, edition of Worldwide, Darsow dropped the golfer gimmick, returning to his given name and wearing a black singlet.
 On August 28, 1999, Darsow teamed with Bobby Eaton in a loss to Harlem Heat on Saturday Night.
 After Booker T pinned Darsow, Harlem Heat hit Darsow in the head with their WCW World Tag Team Championships.
 Due to the blow to the head, in the following weeks, Darsow took on an amnesia gimmick, wherein he would reprise a different one of his past JCP/WCW gimmicks every week (the Smash and Repo Man gimmicks were WWE trademarks).
 On the September 18, 1999, edition of Worldwide, Darsow reprised his Krusher Kruschev gimmick, and then returned to "Mr. Hole-In-One" on the September 18, 1999, edition of Saturday Night.
 On October 2, 1999, he returned to his Blacktop Bully gimmick, which he used for the remainder of his time in WCW.
 His final match was a loss against Steven Regal on the December 18, 1999, edition of Worldwide.